SwedbankPay/developer.swedbankpay.com/payments/direct-debit/payments.md

 ## Payment Resource

-The payment resource and all general sub-resources can be found in the [direct-debit-technical-reference][core payment resources] section.
+The payment resource and all general sub-resources can be found in the [core payment resources][direct-debit-technical-reference] section.

 ## Create Payment

 To create a Direct Debit payment, you perform an HTTP `POST` against the `/psp/directdebit/payments` resource.
-Please read the [technical-reference][general information] on how to compose a valid HTTP request before proceeding.
+Please read the [general information][technical-reference] on how to compose a valid HTTP request before proceeding.

 An example of a payment creation request is provided below.
 Each individual Property of the JSON document is described in the following section.
-Use the [technical-reference-expansion][expand] request parameter to get a response that includes one or more expanded sub-resources inlined.
+Use the [expand][technical-reference-expansion] request parameter to get a response that includes one or more expanded sub-resources inlined.

 ```HTTP